ABC-Strategie-GitHub/ABC-Strategie-GitHub/README.md

 ### Ciao a tutti!👋
 ### Questa è la pagina GitHub ufficiale di A.B.C.
-Strategie - Reparto Informatico.
+Strategie - Reparto Informatico. :computer: :computer: :computer:

 - 🔭 I’m currently working on Odoo

-:computer:

 <!--
 **ABC-Strategie-GitHub/ABC-Strategie-GitHub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.